 Prevent GST reversal after financial year end – INDIA

 GST rules in India allow you to credit the GST amount when issuing credit notes, and you can report these credit notes in your GST return to reduce your output tax liability.
-However, crediting the GST amount is not allowed six months after the financial year end in which the original invoice was posted and reported.
+However, crediting the GST amount is not allowed eight months after the financial year end in which the original invoice was posted and reported.

 To help you stay compliant with these rules, there are new validation controls in CargoWise.
-These prevent users from reversing or crediting invoices that include a relevant GST amount or GST treatment, where more than six months has passed since the financial year end.
+These prevent users from reversing or crediting invoices that include a relevant GST amount or GST treatment, where more than eight months has passed since the financial year end.

 GST rate increase – SINGAPORE